IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 message EncryptedDeks {repeated EncryptedDek encryptedDeks = 1;}
 ```

+You need to decode the EDEK base64 as an `EncryptedDeks` message, then for disaster recovery you're safe to just use the first `EncryptedDek` in the resulting list of them.

 #### Un-leased
 If the `EncryptedDek.leasedKeyId` is `0` (zero) you can decrypt the DEK by calling unwrap on your (or the tenant’s) KMS, passing the `EncryptedDek.encryptedDekData` bytes, using the correct credentials and key path.
 The result will be the DEK which can then be used in the “Decrypting the Document” step.